BrowserWorks/Waterfox/toolkit/components/telemetry/docs/environment.rst

 - ``browser.search.suggest.enabled``: The "master switch" for search suggestions everywhere in Firefox (search bar, urlbar, etc.).
 Defaults to true.

 - ``browser.urlbar.suggest.searches``: True if search suggestions are enabled in the urlbar.
 Defaults to false.

-- ``browser.urlbar.unifiedcomplete``: True if the urlbar's UnifiedComplete back-end is enabled.

 - ``browser.urlbar.userMadeSearchSuggestionsChoice``: True if the user has clicked Yes or No in the urlbar's opt-in notification.
 Defaults to false.